Tag: eastern league

 William Shindle, Player-Manager, Hartford, 1899.

 At the turn of the century, Charles Soby reprised his role as Hartford’s preeminent baseball magnate.
 On May 21, 1900, Soby led a group of 44 shareholders who raised $3,250 to establish the Hartford Baseball Corporation.
 The club partnered with New York, New Haven & Hartford Railroad Company to create special rates and train schedules on game days.
 The team secured two pitchers destined for stardom, “Wild” Bill Donovan and George Hemming.
 Tragically, Manager Billy Barnie died of pneumonia on July 15, 1900.
-Barnie was revered in Hartford as baseball’s most tenured manager, as catcher for the Hartford Dark Blues of 1874 and the Hartfords of 1878.
+He was revered in Hartford as baseball’s most tenured manager and as catcher for Hartford in 1874 and 1878.

 Billy Barnie, Manager, Hartford, 1900.